 4 pounds (1.8kg) cooked bone-in chicken (optional)

 Preheat oven to 400°F (200°C) and set oven racks in the top- and bottom-third positions.
 Line two rimmed baking sheets with parchment paper.

-In a large bowl, toss red bell pepper with 2 tablespoons (30ml) palm oil.
+In a large bowl, toss red bell peppers with 2 tablespoons (30ml) palm oil.
 Season with salt.
 Transfer in an even layer to one of the rimmed baking sheets.
-In the same large bowl, toss the garlic, tomato, Fresno chili, habanero, onion, and ginger with 4 tablespoons (60ml) palm oil.
+In the same large bowl, toss garlic, tomato, Fresno chile, habanero, onion, and ginger with 4 tablespoons (60ml) palm oil.
 Season with salt.
 Transfer in an even layer to the other rimmed baking sheet.

 Scrape all of the roasted vegetables into a blender jar and blend until either a chunky or smooth purée forms (the consistency of your obe ata is up to you; we like a smoother sauce for when it is used for stews and a chunkier one when it is used as a dip or condiment).

 Transfer vegetable purée to a Dutch oven.
 Stir in chicken stock, remaining 3 tablespoons (45ml) palm oil, canola oil, curry powder, and Cameroon pepper.
 Bring to a simmer.
 Season lightly with salt, then simmer until sauce is reduced to a good stew-like thickness that can coat pieces of meat well, about 1 hour.
 If desired, season with additional curry powder and/or Cameroon pepper to meet your desired flavor and spice level.